 1. Warm half of the strawberry puree with the sugar in a medium saucepan over low heat.
 Soak the sheet or powdered gelatine in ice water.
 Remove saucepan from heat once sugar completely dissolved.

 1. Warm half of the strawberry purée with the sugar in a medium saucepan over low heat.
-Soak the gelatin in ice water.
-Remove the saucepan from heat and add the softened gelatin to the warm puree and stir until completely dissolved.
+Soak the gelatin leaf in ice water or combine the powdered gelatin with about 1 tablespoon of cold water.
+In both instances, let sit until softened (the powdered gelatin will dissolve and turn into a soft lump of clear jelly).
+If using leaf gelatin, when ready, pull it out of the water and squeeze out as much excess water as you can.
+If using powdered gelatin, just dump the whole softened lump of jelly in as is.
+Remove the saucepan from heat and add either softened gelatin to the warm puree and stir until completely dissolved.
 Add the rest of the puree; stir to combine then let it cool to room temperature.

-2. In a mixing bowl, whisk the heavy cream until soft peaks then using a rubber spatula, fold the whipped cream into the puree base until fully incorporated (no more white streak).
-Pour this mousse on top of the strawberry gelee, smooth it out using the back of a spoon and let it set in the refrigerator, about 1 hour
+2. In a mixing bowl, whisk the heavy cream until soft peaks then using a rubber spatula, fold the whipped cream into the cooled puree base until fully incorporated (no more white streak).
+Pour this mousse on top of the strawberry gelee, smooth it out using the back of a spoon or offset spatula, and let it set in the refrigerator, upright, about 1 hour

 FOR THE STRAWBERRY COULIS:

 1. Warm half of the strawberry puree with the sugar in a medium saucepan over low heat.
 Remove saucepan from heat once sugar is completely dissolved.
-Add the rest of the puree; stir to combine then let it cool to room temperature.
-Pour it on top of the strawberry mousse layers, swirl the cup until it covers the mousse completely.
+Add the rest of the puree; stir to combine, then let it cool to room temperature.
+Pour it on top of the strawberry mousse layer, swirling the cup until it covers the mousse completely.

-2. Top verrines with whole or diced strawberries, a florentine or lace cookie, and gold leaf, if you have on hand.
+2. Top verrines with whole, halved or diced strawberries, a florentine or lacy cookie, and gold leaf, if you have on hand.